A Guide For Start-ups & Small Businesses

 - Localisation: for any business planning to trade overseas, it is advisable to conduct your research for each market.

 Your website should be designed to reflect your brand and its values with consistent look and feel.
 The design should reflect your brand’s personality and should include all the visual brand identity elements including logo, typography, colours and graphic elements.
-Therefore, it is advisable to work with a designer to help you to design your brand and its elements as well as to create your website design assets.

 5. Branded Customer / User Experience